Stunts (video game): Development

 Programmer Chris Taylor would portray Skid Vicious in the game.

 Stunts was developed by Distinctive Software, a video game design company that was established in 1982 and based in Burnaby, British Columbia, Canada.
 Prior to the release of Stunts the company had developed other racing games such as Test Drive (1987), The Duel: Test Drive II (1989) and Grand Prix Circuit (1988).

-The popularity of the 3D arcade video game Hard Drivin' (1989) from Atari Games, and sequel, Race Drivin', led to similar personal computer games like Stunt Driver (1990) and Stunts.
+The popularity of the arcade game Hard Drivin' (1989) from Atari Games led to new style of driving-themed games where vehicles are either greatly modified or could perform incredible stunts.
+This led to similarly themed games such as the arcade game Race Drivin' (1990) and personal computer (PC) games which included Stunt Driver (1990) and Stunts.
 Designer Kevin P. Pickell said Stunts initially began as what he described as "a smash-up derby game in an arena".
 Progress on this format for the game was halted as cars predominantly drove backwards in demolition derbies, making it difficult to execute a 3D game where the player was primarily driving in reverse.

 Don Mattrick of Distinctive Software acknowledged the influence of Hard Drivin, saying they had and adapted what they liked from the game.
 Pickell echoed this, saying that he felt he could not "be as good as that game", stating that arcade hardware led the market in terms of visual quality, but said that what they could do was include a track editor that would set the game apart and make it a very different experience from Hard Drivin.
 The track editor in the game was initially a tool Pickell used to design the default tracks in the game.
-Pickell continued discussing the 3D graphics in the game, stating that textured rendering would be too slow to process at the time, which lead to making the game use a general single-colour convex polygons which would render the graphics through code run by the CPU.
+Pickell continued discussing the 3D graphics in the game, stating that textured rendering would be too slow to process at the time, which led to making the game use a general single-colour convex polygons which would render the graphics through code run by the CPU.
 This was done as using a graphics card would not be a viable option during that period.